zhiwen27/A6-Maze/README.md

 Do you have any remaining questions about this assignment?
 No.

 Reflection on your experience with this assignment:
-The preparation of prototyping how to work through a real maze beforehand is very helpful.
-During the process of writing the code,following the logic developed in prototype, thinking through which grids to be marked as DEAD_END, VISITED or PATH is challenging.
-However, the process of getting the maze displayed is really interesting.
+The preparation of working through the prototype and think about how a real maze could be sovled was very helpful.
+When doing the assignment, following the logic developed in the prototype with recursion, thinking through which grids to be marked as DEAD_END, VISITED or PATH was challenging.
+However, getting the maze displayed in the end was really interesting.